Local Enterprise SEO: Your Guide to Driving Revenue

 Getting started with local SEO will take up a good chunk of your time.
 Still, local SEO is an ongoing process and something you will continue with as long as you have your business.

 Here are a few local SEO practices that will help you set up your local SEO and reach your goals:

-Google My Business (GMB) is a listing type set up on Google that allows you to give the location and important information that local customers would need to find your business.
+Google Business Profile (GBP) is a listing type set up on Google that allows you to give the location and important information that local customers would need to find your business.
 Making sure your profile is optimized to its fullest potential will ensure that you are building trust with your customers and Google!

-Here are four important GMB tips to implement:
+Here are four important GBP tips to implement: